-The Biology Student Advisors (SAs) are junior and senior biological sciences majors who serve as academic peer advisors to new students (freshmen and transfers) interested in the biology major.
-SAs write to their advisees during the summer before the students' arrival on campus, and meet with them throughout the academic year to share their knowledge about the major, their college, graduation requirements, campus activities, and student support services.
+The Student Advisors (SAs) are junior and senior Biological Sciences majors in the College of Arts and Sciences and the College of Agriculture and Life Sciences.
+The student advisors serve as academic peer advisors to all first-year students (freshmen and external transfer students) interested in the biological sciences major.
+Student Advisors begin communicating with students the summer before classes begin and will meet with them throughout the academic year to share their knowledge about the major, their college, campus resources, and campus activities.

-Many Student Advisors provide free tutoring during their office hours.
-If you are interested in free tutoring, please follow the steps below:
+Many Student Advisors provide free tutoring during their office hour shifts in the OUB.
+If you are interested in meeting with a Student Advisor for tutoring, please follow the steps below:

-- Notify the Student Advisor of the course professor’s name, textbook name and topic areas you would like reviewed.
+- Provide the Student Advisor with the instructor’s name, course textbook, and areas that you would like reviewed.

-- Express your appreciation to the Student Advisor by showing up for the appointment on time and sharing your thanks.
+- Express your appreciation by showing up for the tutoring session on time.

 "My student advisor was a major help when it came to deciding what courses to take.
 Some of the most important advice of my college career came from my student advisor: simply, don't rush the experience.
 I took classes I wanted to take in addition to the classes I had to take.
 This was, in many ways, more than advice about Cornell; it was really a life lesson, and one by which I hope to

 "My student advisor was always there when I needed her."